LottieFiles/jlottie/readme.md

 tiny footprint and great performance.

 At only 9kb when gzipped, jlottie is perfect as a lightweight addition to any webapp where not all of the lottie featues are necessary - common use cases include animated icons and micro animations.
-A list of all of the playback features is available [here](docs/features.html), and there's a test page available [here](https://lottiefiles.github.io/jlottie).
+A list of all of the playback features supported by jlottie is available [here](https://lottiefiles.github.io/jlottie/features.html), and there's a test page available [here](https://lottiefiles.github.io/jlottie).

 jlottie's performance is achieved by compiling the Lottie source into a scene graph, which is subsequently used to play the animation.
 This forgoes any need to perform real-time computations during playback. jlottie is suitable for use when